ariawisp/kotlin/docs/wasm/README.md

   implementation closes adapters on release.
 - FIR annotations now allow both constructor functions and helper metadata to carry `@WitConstructor`.

+Runtime Klib Requirement

+- The IR generation phase requires `org.jetbrains.kotlin.wit.runtime` to be available as a wasmWasi `.klib` in the offline compiler’s `-libraries`.
+This is enforced in the plugin.
+- For local development, build the runtime `.klib` via `:wit:runtime:packWasmRuntimeKlib` and re-run `:kotlin-stdlib:generateWasiPreview2Klib`.

 ### Remaining Phase 2 Work